 Doing schoolwork online had its advantages and disadvantages.
 While students did not have to sit through as many lectures, the workload did not disappear.

-The Covid years will always have an impact on schools Everyone has an opinion about going five days a week.
-While some had hoped these changes would stay forever, others wanted to go back to having a “normal” high school experience.
+The Covid years have clearly had an impact on schools Everyone has an opinion about going five days a week.
+While some hoped these changes would stay forever, others wanted to go back to having a “normal” high school experience.
 Whether or not going five days a week is positive or negative, it is here to stay.

 “Five days a week is okay, it’s just hard to get used to after only going two days,” Yarber said.
 “Both had some pros and cons.”